Catherine-R-He/Catherine-R-He.github.io/_pages/about.md

 My primary research interests lie in computer vision, with a focus on efficient algorithms under less or multimodal supervision.
 I am particularly interested in leveraging knowledge from neuroscience and cognitive psychology to develop concise, efficient, and interpretable algorithms achieving human-level intelligence in versatile tasks.

 As a PhD student, I am always excited to collaborate with other researchers and explore new fields.
-Do not hesitate to contact me if you are interested!
+Do not hesitate to reach out if you are interested!
 <!-- Outside of academia, I enjoy listening to classical music and spending time outdoors, as these activities help me clear my mind and approach problems with a fresh perspective. -->